Royal-Navy/design-system/packages/docs-site/src/library/pages/components/sidebar.md

     Type: 'Element',
     Required: 'False',
     Default: '',
     Description: 'An optional image to display to the left of the label.
-Always visible.', },
+Always visible.
+Must be 18 x 16', },
   {
     Name: 'label',